aglaiak/Ecotron-Statistical-Study/README.md

 fruit quality, pear size and soil feature dynamics by using Ecotrons.

-**Methodology**: Statistical analysis were conducted using linear and generalized mixed effects models as well as generalized estimating equations to determine the most effec- tive intervention on the pear quality.
+**Methodology**: Statistical analysis were conducted using linear and generalized mixed effects models as well as generalized estimating equations to determine the most effective intervention on the pear quality.

-**Results**: The findings suggest that climate interventions, with the main focus on ac- tively removing CO2 and sustainable energy, have a significant impact on the pear quality score and lead to a decrease in pear size.
+**Results**: The findings suggest that climate interventions, with the main focus on actively removing CO2 and sustainable energy, have a significant impact on the pear quality score and lead to a decrease in pear size.

-**Conclusions**: An improvement in pear quality scores was observed in the Conference species, where CO2 removal and sustainability measures outperformed climate condi- tions without intervention, particularly in association with specific soil trends.
+**Conclusions**: An improvement in pear quality scores was observed in the Conference species, where CO2 removal and sustainability measures outperformed climate conditions without intervention, particularly in association with specific soil trends.

-**Key Words**: Controlled Environment Facilities; Experimental design; Climate inter- ventions; Linear Mixed Model; Generalized Mixed Effects Model;
+**Key Words**: Controlled Environment Facilities; Experimental design; Climate interventions; Linear Mixed Model; Generalized Mixed Effects Model;

 # Pear Quality Index - Continuous Outcome